Hong Si-hoo

-Hong Si-hoo is a South Korean professional footballer who plays as a midfielder for K League 1 side Incheon United.
+Hong Si-hoo (born 8 January 2001) is a South Korean professional footballer who plays as a midfielder for K League 1 side Gimcheon Sangmu, on loan from Incheon United, where he hold his army-duty.

 Club career

 Hong made his professional debut for K League 1 side Seongnam on 9 May 2020 against Gwangju.
 He came on as a 76th minute substitute for Choe Byeong-chan as Seongnam won 2–0.